bazilinskyy/text-crowdsourced/README.md

 ## Setup
 Tested with Python 3.8.5.
 To setup the environment run these two commands in a parent folder of the downloaded repository (replace `/` with `\` and possibly add `--user` if on Windows:
-- `pip install -e multiped-crowdsourced` will setup the project as a package accessible in the environment.
+- `pip install -e text-crowdsourced` will setup the project as a package accessible in the environment.
-- `pip install -r multiped-crowdsourced/requirements.txt` will install required packages.
+- `pip install -r text-crowdsourced/requirements.txt` will install required packages.